 Please note: This is the fourth session of a nine-week study group.
-For an overview of the entire effort, see below.
+An overview of the entire effort…

-by Bruce Camber, March 2018, “Where’d we go wrong ’cause ain’t got it right?”
-Next Homepage Prior Homepage
+by Bruce Camber, March 2018, “Where’d we go wrong ’cause we ain’t got it right?”
+Next / Prior Homepage

 The generally-accepted model is the Big Bang Theory but it has many problems.